Former Russian Defence Ministry official charged with fraud

-MOSCOW (Reuters) - A former bureaucrat was charged with fraud on Friday in a $100 million embezzlement case that has cost the defense minister his job and shone a spotlight on corruption in President Vladimir Putin’s administration.
+MOSCOW, Nov 23 (Reuters) - A former bureaucrat was charged with fraud on Friday in a $100 million embezzlement case that has cost the defence minister his job and shone a spotlight on corruption in President Vladimir Putin’s administration.

 Yevgeniya Vasilyeva, who had valuable paintings, rare antiques and more than 100 expensive rings seized in an early morning raid on her central Moscow apartment last month, was charged with large-scale fraud.

-Vasilyeva, 33, oversaw defense ministry property at a time when one of its firms allegedly sold lucrative properties to insider companies at a loss of at least 3 billion roubles ($96 million).
+Vasilyeva, 33, oversaw defence ministry property at a time when one of its firms allegedly sold lucrative properties to insider companies at a loss of at least 3 billion roubles ($96 million).

 “Vasilyeva, along with others, participated in the embezzlement of property of subsidiaries of the holding Oboronservis,” said federal Investigative Committee spokesman Vladimir Markin.